NOTE: All dollar amounts are in Canadian funds

 Provide a technician.
 (Companies should provide a stage manager to call their show)

-Schedule your performances over the course of the festival and at varying times from noon-midnight.
-(6-8 depending on your application category, show length, and conflicts)
+Schedule your performances over the course of the festival and at varying times from 11am-11pm.
+(Companies will receive 7-8 performances depending on your application category, show length, and conflicts)

 Indoor companies with shows that are 75 minutes in length or less, and with no scheduling conflicts will be scheduled a minimum of 7 performances.

 The Fringe does not have a maximum running time but we recommend that shows not run longer than 90 minutes if possible.
-Shows that run 75 minutes or less are preferred.
+Shows that run longer than 75 minutes may receive less than 7 performances.

 KidsVenue companies will be scheduled 8 performances if space permits.